 Princesses Behaving Badly

-LINDA RODRIGUEZ MCROBBIE has written for the Boston Herald, Christian Science Monitor, CNN Money, US News & World Report, and Mental Floss.
+LINDA RODRIGEUZ MCROBBIE has written for the Boston Herald, Christian Science Monitor, CNN Money, US News & World Report, and Mental Floss.
 She lives in London with her husband, son, and cat.